 See Network Port Configuration for specifics on what ports should be open for VPNs and Security groups.

-Each node in a cluster containing a member CRDB hosts a process called syncer.
-Its job is to synchronize data from other members of the CRDB.
+Each node in a cluster containing a CRDB Instance hosts a process called syncer.
+Its job is to synchronize data from other Instances of the CRDB.
 It connects to the other cluster’s proxy and reads data from that database, brings it back and then writes it to the appropriate master shard of that database.